centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 ### Monitoring engine

-* The **URL** field defined a URL that can be used to give more information on the host.
+* The **Note URL** field defined a URL that can be used to give more information on the host.
-* The **Notes** field permits us to add  optional notes concerning the host.
+* The **Note** field permits us to add optional notes concerning the host.
 * The **Action URL** field defined a URL normally use for giving information on actions on the host (maintenance, etc.).
 * The **Icon** field indicates the icon use for the host.
 * The **Alt Icon** field is the text use if the icon cannot be Display.
-* The **Severity level** field indicates the severity level of the host.
+* The **Host severity** field indicates the severity level of the host.
 * The **Status Map Image** field defined the logo for Centreon Map module.
-* The **Geo coordinates** field defined Geographical coordinates use by Centreon Map module to position element on map.
+* The **Geographic coordinates** field defines geographical coordinates used by the Centreon MAP module to position the resource on a map.
   Define "Latitude,Longitude", for example for Paris coordinates set "48.51,2.20"
+* **Enable/disable resource**: This setting determines whether the host and its services must be monitored or not.
+If the host is disabled, it doesn't appear on the **Resources Status** page.

 The fields presented below are obsolete: